drjerk1/oneshot-deepfake/README.md

 # oneshot-deepfake

+# That's is course work done by Denis Tsyupa, Vasiliy Kozlov, Vadim Chernishov at HSE University

 Swap faces in the video or images in realtime using only one photo of both people

 ## Download weights here and place them into weights directory, in the same directory where main.py is